Yoshito Kaziro: Personal life

-Kaziro was born on April 18, 1929 in Okayama, Japan.
+Kaziro was born on April 18, 1929, in Okayama, Japan.
 He is the son of Nobuyo Kaziro and Kozo Kaziro, a famous researcher of hemoglobin.
-On August 5, 1950 he married Kuniko Ohkoshi Kaziro.
+On August 5, 1950, he married Kuniko Ohkoshi Kaziro.
 Kaziro and his wife had two children, Shoko Kaziro, his first born named after his research on crystallizing biotin dependent propionyl-CoA carboxylase, and Hisako Kaziro.
 Over the course of Kaziro's career, he served as a researcher, mentor, and professor while always expressing a warm personality to his peers and students.
 In 1959, he became friends with Severo Ochoa, a Nobel Laureate known for his research on RNA synthesis and the genetic code, and worked in his laboratory.
 After his work involving ATP’s role in the propionyl carboxylase reaction, he became a good friend of Fritz Lipmann, a Nobel Laureate known for his research on ATP and acetyl-CoA.
 Although Japan did not have the best laboratory facilities at the time of his research, Kaziro worked to increase Japan’s presence in the field by contributing to world advancements in science and medicine.
-In 1983, Kaziro faced one of the most difficult challenges in his life when his wife passed away from cancer, who was integral in supporting his research.
-After a battle with malignant lymphoma, Kaziro passed away on June 29th, 2011.
+In 1983, Kaziro faced one of the most difficult challenges in his life when his wife died from cancer, who was integral in supporting his research.
+After a battle with malignant lymphoma, Kaziro died on June 29, 2011.